 An inventive jazz singer, gifted with an inviting voice and a swinging style.
 Duo Encounters, cements Thomas’ stature as one of New York’s top jazz singers.
 As she is known to do, Thomas digs deep into the lyrics and uplifts each song, but these performances also convey a sense of happiness and joy at finally having the opportunity to interact with other musicians after the worst days of the pandemic.
 The album teams Thomas with a dozen major instrumentalists on one duet apiece.
 Rather than sing a conventional set in front of an accompanying pianist or guitarist, the interpretations are adventurous, filled with close interplay between the artists, and contain plenty of variety in instrumentation, mood, and tempos.

 The Pittsburgh-born jazz vocalist paid her dues in Nashville where she played gigs, ran a piano studio and deepened her jazz vocal skills.
 From there, Thomas moved to New York City where she quickly became regarded as a preeminent vocalist.
-Thomas is well known for her monthly residency at 90 Thompson St in Soho which lasted a decade, as well as her sold out performances at iconic jazz venues Birdland, the Triad Theatre, and Chelsea table & Stage.
+Thomas is well known for her monthly residency at 90 Thompson St in Soho which lasted a decade, as well as her sold out performances at iconic jazz venues Birdland, Cotton Club, Triad Theatre, Blues Alley, and Chelsea table & Stage.
 The 2020 release of New Sounds From The Jazz Age was a major step forward for Thomas.
 The critically-acclaimed album, which featured Thomas alongside pianist-arranger John Colianni, guitarist Russell Malone and bassist Jay Leonhart, demonstrates Thomas’ attractive musical personality and stunning vocal facility whether scatting at fast tempos or caressing a tender ballad.

 Ms Thomas made her recording debut as a leader in 2010 with More Than You Know, a quartet set with clarinetist Attilio Troiano, pianist Michael Kanan, bassist Pat O’Leary, and drummer Frank Levatino; she met all of the musicians while sitting in at Arturo’s.
 Her song choices were influenced by Nat King Cole and Billie Holiday.
 Although she would evolve and grow from this early starting point, she already displayed a beautiful voice and a strong connection to the material which included such classics as “You Better Go Now,” “You Call It Madness,” “More Than You Know,” and “I’m A Fool To Want You.”

-Lizzie’s second recording, 2013’s Easy To Love, has her joined by an all-star group that includes pianist Xavier Davis.
+Lizzie’s second recording, 2013’s Easy To Love, has her joined by an all-star group that includes pianist and arranger Xavier Davis.
 “He wrote these complex yet simple sounding arrangements for the nine-piece band and brought the songs to life.
 These are truly some of my favorite songs to sing.”
 Highlights include such standards as “You Do Something To Me,” “Close Your Eyes, ” an uptempo and often-wild version of “One Note Samba,” and a soulful “Easy To Love.”
 During the same sessions she also recorded Santa Baby, her heartfelt renditions of some of her favorite Christmas songs with “Have Yourself A Merry Little Christmas” being a particular favorite.

 The 2020 release of New Sounds From The Jazz Age was a major step forward for Lizzie.
 “I wanted to throw myself in, be daring, and really challenge everything that I had learned thus far as a vocalist, musician, and band leader.”
 Singing in a septet that included pianist-arranger John Colianni, guitarist Russell Malone, and bassist Jay Leonhart, she uplifts such songs as “Fascinating Rhythm,” “Our Love Is Here To Stay,” “You’d Be So Nice To Come Home To,” and “I Didn’t Know About You.”
 Whether scat-singing at fast tempos or caressing a ballad, or telling a charming story about the song, Lizzie displays her own attractive musical personality and shows that she had developed into one of New York’s top jazz singers.